Kalyan4636/Calculator-using-HTML-CSS-and-JavaScript/README.md

-# Calculator-using-HTML-CSS-and-JavaScript
+# Calculator-using-HTML⌨️-CSS💅-and-JavaScript💻.

-To design the HTML calculator, we will use HTML, and CSS. ...
-JavaScript Calculator for the complete calculator code including JavaScript.
+**To design the HTML calculator, we will use  HTML ⌨️, CSS 💅, and JavaScript 💻 Calculator for the complete calculator code including JavaScript.**